-in this class.
+Your project will be a self-designed multi-week team-based effort.
 Your final project will consist of the following components:

-A commented implementation of the simplest possible solution to the problem.
+- A commented implementation of the simplest possible solution to the problem.
 For instance, this could be a majority class baseline or a random baseline.

-A commented implementation of a baseline published in the literature, along with
+- A commented implementation of a baseline published in the literature, along with

 skeleton code obtained by removing the parts that students should implement.

-One extension per team member that attempts to improve on the baseline, along
+- One extension per team member that attempts to improve on the baseline, along

 with a brief (one- to three-paragraph) accompanying write-up for each extension